Bible John: John Irvine McInnes

 In 1996, Strathclyde Police exhumed the body of John Irvine McInnes from a graveyard in Stonehouse, South Lanarkshire.
 McInnes, who had served in the Scots Guards, had died by suicide in 1980 at the age of 41, by severing the brachial artery in his upper arm.
-He was the cousin of one of the original suspects in the Bible John investigation and related to a senior police officer.
-However, Jean Langford had not picked him out in numerous identity parades, and she continued to insist in 1996 that McInnes was not Bible John.
+He was an early suspect in the Bible John investigation and cousin to a senior police officer.
+Moreover, a business card for Moylan's furniture store (where McInnes worked) was found at the scene of Puttock's murder.
+However, Jean Langford had not picked him out in numerous identity parades (although McInnes was allegedly not included in the original identity parades), and she continued to insist in 1996 that McInnes was not Bible John.
 A DNA sample was taken from McInnes's body for comparison with semen samples found on the stockings belonging to Helen Puttock and which had been used to strangle her.
 (Note: According to a contemporary psychiatrist's report, the unusual method of suicide chosen by McInnes was akin to psychopathy, leading to suggestions McInnes may have opted to take his own life in search of the "ultimate thrill".)
 The results of the testing conducted proved inconclusive, with then-Lord Advocate Lord Mackay stating insufficient evidence existed to link McInnes with the murder of Helen Puttock.
 The Crown officially cleared McInnes of any involvement in the Bible John murders in July 1996.

 Strathclyde Police and the McInnes family pathologist confirmed in 2005 that further advancements in DNA testing had now enabled a match between McInnes's DNA and the killer's to be fully disproven.